saikousik22/TrustedMailCheck/README.md

 ## 📽️ Demo

+Note: The demo video is large and may not preview on GitHub.
+📥 Click the link below to download and view it on your device.

 https://github.com/saikousik22/TrustedMailCheck/blob/main/demo.mp4

-> 📌 Click the link above to view the project demo.

 ## 📍 Contributions